-Prof. Dr. Bernd Meyer and Ulrich Urbahn are responsible for the Berenberg Variato, a flexible multi-asset fund focused on high potential individual ideas.
+Prof. Dr. Bernd Meyer, Ulrich Urbahn and Karsten Schneider are responsible for the Berenberg Variato, a flexible multi-asset fund focused on high potential individual ideas.
 Long term positions in niche capital market segments are supplemented by thematic investments and tactical opportunities.
 Investments are made across all asset classes and regions and are deliberately benchmark-agnostic.
 This flexible concept is thus not tied to any predefined asset weights or asset classes.
 The fund’s goal is to generate sustainable and attractive returns with reduced participation in strong drawdowns while tolerating short to medium-term fluctuations in value.
 With multi-level risk management it targets an above-average risk/return ratio.

 - Flexible-opportunistic multi-asset concept with focus on capital market niches, megatrends and tactical ideas